Cabozantinib (capsule) (Cometriq)

 - Do not substitute the capsules for the tablets or the tablets for the capsules.

 - Cabozantinib may cause slow wound healing.
 It should not be given within 28 days of surgery or any major dental work.
 Discuss with your doctor when it is safe to restart cabozantinib after surgery.
 If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on cabozantinib.

 How to Take Your Medication

 - Swallow the medicine whole with a full glass of water (8 ounces).
 Do not open the capsules.

 - Take this drug on an empty stomach.
-No food should be eaten for at least 2 hours before cabozantinib is taken and for at least 1 hour after cabozantinib is taken.
+No food should be eaten for at least two hours before cabozantinib is taken and for at least one hour after cabozantinib is taken.